 Birth Defects Lead to Opioid Lawsuits

 Opioid prescriptions are most commonly used for pain management.
 They are made either from an opium plant or synthesized in a lab.
 Commonly misspelled as “opiods,” these drugs relax the body, can disrupt the natural release of endorphins, and can be highly addictive even when used for a short amount of time.
 Opioid treatment was originally limited to traumatic injuries and terminal cancer.
 However, drug manufacturers decided to capitalize on patients with long-term, chronic pain without informing them of the drug’s highly addictive nature.
+Opioids have also commonly been prescribed to new mothers recovering from childbirth, putting them at risk of chronic opioid use.
 There are three major categories of opioid drugs: non-synthetic, synthetic, and semi-synthetic.
 Within the three broad categories, there are several different opioid prescriptions such as:

 - Fentanyl (Duragesic®)